Procedural Executive Function, Part 2

 Koga sips his tea, gaze flicking between them.
 “You trust him so much, even after what he revealed?”

 “Yes,” Leaf says, somewhat surprised by the surety in her own voice.
-It’s not something anyone has explicitly asked her since the news conference, but she could see it in a lot of their eyes, the wonder about how changed her relationship with Red might be now.
+It’s not something anyone has explicitly asked her since the news conference, but she could see it in a lot of their eyes, the wonder about how different her relationship with Red might be now.
 She was nearly as surprised as anyone by the revelations Red made, but they didn’t really change anything.
-Their talk on the SS Anne seems so long ago, now, but the idea that Red could perfectly deceive other psychics doesn’t feel scary to her, since she doesn’t think he could perfectly deceive her.
+Their talk on the SS Anne seems so long ago, but the idea that Red could perfectly deceive other psychics doesn’t feel scary to her, since she doesn’t think he could perfectly deceive her.
 It’s always been the other psychics she’s worried about, and that’s all the more true now.

 Maybe that’s stupid of her.
 Naive and childish, to believe that someone who can perfectly mirror others’ mental states and alter his own personality couldn’t conceal things from her if he wanted to, even things that were the result of a mental merge.

-A flash of warmth, a rosy glow…
+A flash of heat, a rosy glow…

 Her cheeks are growing warmer, and she forces herself to push on.
 “More than ever, actually.
 He could have kept this to himself indefinitely.
 I get why people who don’t know him don’t want to trust anyone with the powers he has, but they don’t get how lucky we are that he’s the one that has them.
 Any other psychics who could do what he can have clearly kept it to themselves, people should be throwing him a gods damned parade.